CarloCattano/blog/_posts/2025-2-5-Hacking-into-42-school.md

 ---
 layout: post
-title: "privilege escalation at 42 Berlin"
+title: "Privilege escalation at 42 Berlin"
 ---
 ### _Climbing in Berlin_